 Can I use a stroller without a car seat for a newborn?

-No. Newborns need a fully reclined stroller seat, bassinet attachment, or an infant car seat compatible with the stroller.
-Upright stroller seats aren’t appropriate until your baby can sit with good head control (AAP stroller guidance, 2022-08-11).
+No. Newborns need a fully reclined stroller seat, bassinet attachment, or an infant car seat that clips into the stroller frame.
+Upright stroller seats aren’t safe until your baby has developed good head control, usually around 4 to 6 months (AAP stroller guidance, HealthyChildren.org).

 What type of stroller is best for transitioning?